marioortizmanero/polybar-pulseaudio-control/README.md

 The example from the screenshot can:

-* Open `pavucontrol` on right click
+* Raise and decrease the volume on mousewheel scroll
 * Mute the audio on left click
-* Change devices on mousewheel click
+* Switch between devices on mousewheel click
-* Raise and decrease the volume with on mousewheel scroll
+* Open `pavucontrol` on right click

 ```ini
 [module/pulseaudio-control]